-I have been searching for a reason to “like” python, and still have not found one.
+In the face of demands from my employer to jump in front of the nearest, fastest-moving bandwagon, I have been searching for a reason to “like” Python.
+Unfortunately as of this writing, I still have not found one.
 In the meantime, I’ve found plenty of reasons to NOT like Python.

 1. Python is definitely NOT SPEEDY.
 Ask any real programmer out there, they will have to concede that Python is super slow and it’s multi-threading options are totally neutered due to the GIL

-5. One of the things that people claim about python is that it somehow magically requires you to write “less” code.
+5. One of the things that people claim about Python is that it somehow magically requires you to write “less” code.
 In terms of language syntax, I have seen NO EVIDENCE that Python code actually requires fewer instructions than most other typical languages to accomplish a task.
-It looks a lot like any other computer programming language in every single example I’ve ever seen with FOR loops and WHILE loops and functions.
-As far as I can tell, it contains some language features that are fairly typical and fairly capable, but less-capable than a “good” language.
-So tell me again why I want to use it?
+Granted it probably requires less than C or C++, but at the cost of 200-300x speed.
+For the most part it looks a lot like any other computer programming language in every single example I’ve ever seen with FOR loops and WHILE loops and functions.
+The biggest difference in syntax appears to be it’s universally hated “whitespace” rules and the fact that it is basically slower than any decent computer programming language.

 Futhermore, C# is the language of choice for a huge number of high-performance games on the market built with the very popular Unity3D engine.
 If you know C#, you can do just about anything.
 You can AOT compile it.
+It will run on a Raspberry Pi.
 There is even a an active operating system project created in C#.
 I would absolutely love for Linux to have a little more competition.

 7. There are two types of people on this planet.
 1) Those that understand the value of a static-type system and 2) Idiots!
 Let’s be clear, there’s a time and place for dynamic types, and most static-typed languages have a “variant” or “any” type and even type inference.
 Yet if I, as a programmer, decided to declare all my variables as “variant” in my entire program… someone should fire me, then put me in front of a firing squad where they shoot me in some very painful part of my body repeatedly, and then invite the entire dev team to point and stand around me, heckling me while I slowly bleed out.